The Texas Chainsaw Massacre: The Beginning: Plot

-In 1939, a woman dies while giving birth prematurely in a slaughterhouse in Texas, and the supervisor abandons the baby in a dumpster.
+In 1939, a woman dies while giving birth in a slaughterhouse in Texas, and the supervisor abandons the baby in a dumpster.
 When young Luda Mae Hewitt finds the child, she takes him back to the Hewitt residence, names him Thomas and raises him as her own son.

-Thirty years later, Thomas (Andrew Bryniarski) works in the slaughterhouse under the same supervisor who left him in the dumpster.
+Thirty years later, Thomas works in the slaughterhouse under the same supervisor who left him in the dumpster.
 When the plant is shut down by the health department, he refuses to leave until the supervisor makes him.
 Thomas kills the supervisor with a hammer and finds a chainsaw, which he takes with him.
-When Sheriff Hoyt attempts to arrest him, Luda Mae's son, Charlie Hewitt (R. Lee Ermey) kills Hoyt and assumes his identity.
+When Sheriff Hoyt attempts to arrest him, Luda Mae's son, Charlie Hewitt, kills Hoyt and assumes his identity.

-Meanwhile, brothers Eric (Matt Bomer) and Dean (Taylor Handley), are driving across the country with their girlfriends, Chrissie (Jordana Brewster) and Bailey (Diora Baird), to enlist in the Vietnam War.
+Meanwhile, brothers Eric and Dean are driving across the country with their girlfriends, Chrissie and Bailey, to enlist in the Vietnam War.
 At a diner, they run into a biker gang, one of whom follows them on her motorcycle.
 She draws a shotgun and orders the group to pull over.
 In the ensuing chaos, the car crashes, and Chrissie is thrown into a field.
 When Hoyt arrives, he kills the biker and makes them put her body in his car.
 He then calls for Uncle Monty to tow the jeep, which Chrissie is hiding in.

 Hoyt drives the group to the Hewitt house where he has Thomas butcher the biker's body.
 Chrissie runs to the highway and flags down Holden, the biker's boyfriend, and they return to the house together.
 Hoyt tortures Dean after finding out that he was going to forgo the Vietnam War draft.
 When Hoyt leaves, Eric breaks free from his restraints and gets Dean to safety before sneaking into the house to free Bailey.
 Bailey escapes in Monty's truck but Thomas stabs her with a meat hook and drags her back to the house.
 Dean gets caught in a bear trap, and Hoyt knocks Eric unconscious.